In Excel 2010, the MODE function has been renamed as MODE.SNGL.

-The following example shows the Mode function, used to calculate the mode of the set of values in cells A1 - A10.
+In the following spreadsheet, the Mode function is used to calculate the statistical mode of the set of values in cells A1-A10.

-Further information and examples of the Excel Mode function can be found on the Microsoft Office website.
+Further details and examples of the Excel Mode function are provided on the Microsoft Office website.

 If you get an error from the Excel Mode function this is likely to be one of the following:

 |#NUM!||-||Occurs if there are no duplicates (and there is therefore no mode) within the supplied values.|

 |#VALUE!||-||(Note that non-numeric functions that are part of an array of values are ignored by the Mode function).|